Technology of the Sprawl

 Transportation

 In the Sprawl, movement is power.
 Corporate citizens glide through climate-controlled transit tubes while Dregs residents climb maintenance shafts.
-Who moves freely, who pays, who never leaves their district—this is the geography of inequality made literal.
+Who moves freely, who pays, who never leaves their district—this is the geography of inequality made literal and enforced by infrastructure.

 Ground Vehicles

 Most vehicles are self-driving.
 Manual override costs extra.
 Corporate fleets are tracked and monitored.
-Underground vehicles run without transponders.
+Underground vehicles run without transponders—for those willing to pay the price of invisibility.

 Vertical Transit